 Radio Access Network Basics

-In a RAN, radio sites provide radio access and coordinate management of resources across the radio sites.
+In a RAN, radio sites provide radio access and coordinate the management of resources across the radio sites.
 A device is wirelessly connected to the core network, and the RAN transmits its signal to various wireless endpoints, and the signal travels with other networks’ traffic.

 Two types of radio access networks are Generic Radio Access Network (GRAN), which uses base transmission stations and controllers to manage radio links for circuit-switched and packet-switched core networks; and GSM Edge Radio Access Network (GERAN), which supports real-time packet data.
 Two other types of radio access networks are UMTS Terrestrial Radio Access Network (UTRAN), which supports both circuit-switched and packet-switched services; and Evolved Universal Terrestrial Radio Access Network (E-UTRAN), which focuses only on packet-switched services.
 E-UTRAN also provides high data rates and low latency.